 If you are in a work or personal relationship with a psychopath then you need to exit that relationship and get away from them as quickly as possible.
 Do NOT sit around waiting or expecting for them to realize the errors of their ways and change.
 Psychopaths are devoid of empathy and their toxic behaviour towards you will only get worse not better.
 Cut yourself off from them as quickly and quietly as possible

 Of course this is not always so simple, especially when it is a work situation where you are dealing with the psychopath.
 Most of use can’t simply hand our resignation in and walk into another job the next day.
-Similarly personal relationships can be difficult to untangle from if children or financial committments are involved.
+Similarly personal relationships can be difficult to untangle from if children or financial commitments are involved.

-However there must be a concerted affort to get away from them.
+However there must be a concerted effort to get away from them.
 Take it in small steps if you want and just aim to take one small step every day to further detach you from the psychopath.
 The sooner you can get away the sooner you can start undoing all the damage they have done.

 One of the first things to do is build up a support system around yourself.
 Psychopaths are adept at isolating you from any support systems you might have had so it is crucial you get supportive people back in your life who can help you draw up a plan and see more options.
 With help from others you can always find a plan to cut yourself off from them slowly and regain your sense of self.

 One of the other things to do is to get the sense of reality and perception back they have no doubt spent so much time and energy trying to erode.
-Mindfulness and psychotherapy are two excellent ways to help you do this and can get you to a point of validation and realizing their behaviour to you was unacceptable, however they tried to rationlize or downplay it.
+Mindfulness and psychotherapy are two excellent ways to help you do this and can get you to a point of validation and realizing their behaviour to you was unacceptable, however they tried to rationalize or downplay it.

 Check out our Resources Page for some more good books and videos on the topic.